 Are you looking for LEGO ideas and tips?
-Are they big at your house?
+Do your kids love LEGOs?
 Need some LEGO Table hacks?

 Here are 70 Genius Hacks, Ideas, Products and Inspiration…

 These LEGO ideas have been one of the most popular article on Kids Activities Blog.
 It has been shared on social channels over 100K times!
 These LEGO ideas are among our top 5 pins on Pinterest.

 A Lego Belt Buckle is super easy to make.
 This tutorial created the whole belt, but I bet you can repurpose an old belt with a similar look. via Delia Creates

 What a fun gift idea – a baggie with build-your-own-ring with LEGO parts.
 Great party favor idea. via Chez Beeper Bebe

 A Snow Globe!
 With a Lego Character.
 What a fun way to create a new world!
 You’ll need a baby food jar, super glue, legos and glitter. via Mini Eco

 Lego Key Holder – there are SO many ways you could customize this to fit your personality!! via Mini Eco

 You can also make a LEGO minifigure into a necklace using some superglue and a tiny screw. via Lil Blue Boo